moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

-* Priority: Specifies the priority of a fetch request relative to other subscriptions or fetches in the same session.
+* Subscriber Priority: Specifies the priority of a fetch request relative to other subscriptions or fetches in the same session.
 Lower numbers get higher priority.
 See {{priorities}}.